raspberrypilearning/comic-character/en/step_7.md

 When you added the `<label>` element to your HTML page, you added an `<input>` element with the attribute `type="checkbox"`.

-JavaScript provides a property to allow you check if the checkbox has been ticked(checked).
+JavaScript provides a property to allow you check if the checkbox has been ticked(`.checked`).

 --- task ---